Cupmouse/exchangedataset-documentation/docs/http/snapshot.md

 If your query required the endpoint to look for 5,000,000 bytes of original datasets and returned a snapshot of 1,000 bytes, then you will be charged for 5,000,000 bytes.

-Be careful if you want to make a CSV file for orderbook channel.
+Be careful if you want to make a CSV file for a orderbook channel.

+Each request will consume at least 1024bytes (1kb) of quota.

 ## Parameters